 The key to buying big items at a garage sale is to wait until the end of the day.
 By then, the sellers are wondering how they are going to get that huge dining table off of the grass and into the living room.
-Be careful with upholstered items (bed bug alert), but if you're confident it's clean, you can always try re-upholstery (see the great how-to at DIY Design
+Be careful with upholstered items (bed bug alert), but if you're confident it's clean, you can always try re-upholstery (DIY Design has a great how-to).

 Drills, saws, nail guns, compressors: As long as the seller can prove that they are in good working condition, go for it.
 Ask how old the product is and how much it has been used over the years.
 Always keep an eye out for rust, which usually means the integrity of the metal is compromised, making the tool more dangerous to work with.